SalishSeaCast/FVCOM-Cmd/docs/development.rst

 Version Control Repository
 ==========================

-The :kbd:`NEMO-Cmd` package code and documentation source files are available as part of the :ref:`tools-repo` `Mercurial`_ repository at https://bitbucket.org/salishsea/nemo-cmd.
+The :kbd:`NEMO-Cmd` package code and documentation source files are available from the `Mercurial`_ repository at https://bitbucket.org/salishsea/nemo-cmd.

 .. _NEMO-CmdIssueTracker: